Yield to Maturity Calculator

 rin the equation below:

-This yield to maturity calculation involves complex iteration, and it is nearly impossible to do it by hand.
+This yield-to-maturity calculation involves complex iteration, and it is nearly impossible to do it by hand.
 And that's why we have built this calculator for you!
+We also have a dedicated bond YTM calculator available.

 After performing the estimation, our YTM calculator gives a YTM that is equal to